miguel-perez/smoothState.js/README.md

 * Bug reports, especially those with a reduced test case
 * Pull requests, features, spelling errors, clarifications, etc
-* Ideas for enhacements
+* Ideas for enhancements
-* Demos of sites built with smoothState
+* Demos and links to sites built with smoothstate.js